DeBankDeFi/cometbft/docs/app-dev/indexing-transactions.md

 [tx-index]

 # The backend database to back the indexer.
-# If indexer is "null", no indexer service will be used.
+# If the indexer is "null", no indexer service will be used.
 #
 # The application will set which txs to index.
 In some cases a node operator will be able
-# to decide which txs to index based on configuration set in the application.
+# to decide which txs to index based on the configuration set in the application.
 #
 # Options:
 #   1) "null"